angr/angr-management/README.md

 ### Development Install

-- Create a virtual environment using virtualenv
+- Create a virtual environment using virtualenv.
 Make sure that virtualenv creates a Python 3 environment for you!

 ```
 virtualenv angr-env